 This has been helpful- nay, critical- in my beginning to get well.
 Share your struggles with a trusted friend.
 Or, like me, start a blog about them.
 There really is no limit to how your battles can positively impact others, and in doing so, help you as well.
 You just have to take the first step.

 These are only a few ideas.
+There are so many more I could have possibly written about!
+What do you do for yourself regularly to better your emotional health?
 I would love to hear what you come up with in the comments!